aras72h/auth-api/README.md

+Here's the updated README file without the emailing part:

 # User Authentication API

 ## Overview

 This is a basic user authentication API built with Node.js, Express, and Sequelize.
-It allows users to register, log in, update their information, and delete their accounts.
+It allows users to register, log in, update their information, delete their accounts, and manage password recovery.

 ## Features